-Source of information: Regulator, Central Bank, Open sources.
+Sources: Regulator, Central Bank, Open sources

+&lt;sup>8 Examples of International Framework Documents: Equator Principles, UNEP Finance Initiative.
-g · · · · · · · · · · · · · · · · · · · Policies & programmes \square There are policies in place to issue loans avoiding any type of involvement in socially controversial industries \square There are clear policies in order to issue social loans in the defined categories \square There are clear policies in order to extend non-loan social products to propel financial inclusion \square The institution is a signatory of frameworks committed to promote assessing and managing social risk in project finance Reporting \square Commitment to report regularly on the social impact of the loan portfolio and other products \square Commitment to report regularly on the social allocation of the loan portfolio and other financial products Performance \square The institution's loan portfolio shows high level of social loans in the categories defined \square The institution's loan portfolio shows high level of social non-loans products to propel financial inclusion C. Financial product responsibility Risk exposure assessment:

-The country risk exposure is based on the level of the population's trust on the financial services offered in a country.
-The lower the level of trust in financial and/or banking services, the higher the financial institution must invest in client relationship management, transparency and communication in order to sell product and protect the consumer.
-This methodology determines the level of the population's trust on the financial services offered in a country based on the average trust in financial services sector data provided by Statista.
+□ contr There are policies in place to issue loans avoiding any type of involvement in socially oversial industries There are clear policies in order to issue social loans in the defined categories □ inclus There are clear policies in order to extend non-loan social products to propel financial ion □ social The institution is a signatory of frameworks committed to promote assessing and managing risk in project finance Repo rting Commitment to report regularly on the social impact of the loan portfolio and other products □ financ Commitment to report regularly on the social allocation of the loan portfolio and other cial products Perfo rmance The institution's loan portfolio shows high level of social loans in the categories defined □ to the The institution's loan portfolio shows a high level of social non-credit products contributing expansion of access to financial services nancial product responsibility exposure assessment: The c offere finance comments level of country risk exposure is based on the level of the population's trust on the financial services and in a country.
+The lower the level of trust in financial and/or banking services, the higher the cial institution must invest in client relationship management, transparency and nunication in order to sell product and protect the consumer.
+This methodology determines the of the population's trust on the financial services offered in a country based on the average trust ancial services sector data provided by Statista.
+Sourc es: Statista ndustry risk exposure is applied only to the banking sector and it is assessed as high.
+Industry ure to other sectors is nil.
+Risk mitigation assessment: Polic ies & programmes □ mana There are policies in place for the successful implementation of client relationship gement practices in the sales stage □ mana There are policies in place for the successful implementation of client relationship gement practices in the post-sales stage The institution has procedures in place to be transparent in their financial product offering

-Sources: Statista

-The industry risk exposure is applied only to the banking sector and it is assessed as high.
-Industry exposure to other sectors is nil.

-There are policies in place for the successful implementation of client relationship management practices in the sales stage
+&lt;sup>9 Non-credit products for certain social categories of people with limited access to financial services, including deposits, payment cards, cash and settlement services, financial counseling and financial literacy, insurance.

-□ manage There are policies in place for the successful implementation of client relationship ement practices in the post-sales stage The institution has procedures in place to be transparent in their financial product offering □ produc The institution has procedures in place to minimize the social impact of their financial toffering Reporting □ client r Commitment to report regularly on the institution's strides to improve transparency and elationship management Perfor rmance The institution's customer base is stable and growing The institution has no reputational damage and has successful brand awareness П The institution has low or nil legal costs arising from conflicts with customers
+□ produ $\square$ The institution has procedures in place to minimize the social impact of their financial product offering Reporting □ client Commitment to report regularly on the institution's strides to improve transparency and relationship management Performance The institution's customer base is stable and growing The institution has no reputational damage and has successful brand awareness П The institution has low or nil legal costs arising from conflicts with customers